biqqles/dataclassy/README.md

 A data class' fields are defined using Python's type annotations syntax.
 To change the type or default value of a field in a subclass, simply redeclare it.

-This decorator takes advantage of two equally important features available in Python 3.6 and up: variable type annotations and dictionaries being ordered (the latter is formally only standardised in Python 3.7 but is the case for all implementations of Python 3.6, i.e. CPython and PyPy).
+This decorator takes advantage of two equally important features added in Python 3.6: [variable annotations](https://docs.python.org/3/glossary.html#term-variable-annotation) and [dictionaries being ordered](https://docs.python.org/3.7/tutorial/datastructures.html#dictionaries).
+(The latter is technically an [implementation detail](https://docs.python.org/3.6/whatsnew/3.6.html#whatsnew36-compactdict) of Python 3.6, only becoming standardised in Python 3.7, but is the case for all current implementations of Python 3.6, i.e. CPython and PyPy.)

 #### Decorator options